dvklopfenstein/goatools_simulation/README.md

 ![pval tiled FDR values](doc/md/images/suppl_hypoth_fdr_100to025_01to05_004to128_N00500_100.png) The x-axis shows two simulation parameters.
 The first parameter is the _number of tested hypotheses_ in each simulation, which is 4, 16, and 128.
-The second parameter, labeled on the figure as **Sig.<=**, is the _maximum P-value_, of randomly generated non-true null hypotheses test results.
+The second parameter, labeled on the figure as _**Sig.<=**_, is the _maximum P-value_, of randomly generated non-true null hypotheses test results.
 The y-axis shows the _percentage of "True nulls"_.
+The simulated FDR drops dramatically
-As the percentage of "True nulls" drops and the number of "non-true nulls" rises, the simulated FDR drops dramatically.
+As the percentage of "True nulls" drops and the number of "non-true nulls" rises.

 The maximum P-value for "non-true null hypotheses" is seen here with values 0.05, 0.03, & 0.01.
 This value has no affect on the simulated FDR values.